SayantiDey/agnets-with-adk/tech_assistant/README.md

 You should see the ADK Web UI for the Praxis- Tech Assistant.

 Test the agent by asking questions like:
-- `I want to build a build a voice chat bot using GCP.
-How can I do that?`
+- `I wanto to build a mobile app that helps people reduce their daily screen time and improve digital wellness.
+Can you help brainstorm?`
 - `I want to check status of my support ticket.
 Ticket id -3`
 - `I am getting 429 error when trying to using gemini models from vertex ai`
 - `I want to create a new support ticket`.